jonasoesch/p9/paper.md

 ## Research hypotheses {#sec:hypotheses}

-We wanted to find out if the purported benefits of animation would apply to transitions in narrative visualization.
-More concretely if the following hypothesis would hold:
+Based on the discussion in the previous section, we believe that animated transitions have the potential to support readers in understanding the relationship between two charts.
+This is the main research question of this work as mentioned in the introduction [@sec:introduction].
+H2 to H6 test more specific hypotheses based on the strengths of animation presented in section [-@sec:animation].
+The hypotheses only apply to transition types where animation can theoretically provide a benefit (compare to section [-@sec:implications]).

-#### H1: Relationship
+#### H1: Animation makes understanding transitions easier

+Based on the widespread use of animation to help readers understand transitions the discussion in this chapter, we believe that animation will reduce the cognitive load of readers.
+Because they will have more available working memory capacity, we hypothesize that they will more likely interpret a transition correctly.

+#### H2: Animation implies a relationship

-Based on the findings that animation can communicate causality and intentionality (see section [-@sec:causality]), we believe that animated transitions might imply a relationship in a more general sense.
+Based on the findings that animation can communicate relationships (see section [-@sec:causality]), we believe that animated transitions might imply a relationship in a more general sense.
 We hypothesize that animated transitions will more often lead participants to assume a relationship between two charts.

-#### H2: Causality
+#### H3: Animation implies a causal relationship

-Extending H1, we believe that when readers assume a relationship between two charts, they will more often conclude that the relationship is causal when the transition is animated.
+Extending H2 and based on findings discussed in section [-@sec:causality], we believe that when readers assume a relationship between two charts, they will more often conclude that the relationship is causal when the transition is animated.

-#### H3: Cueing
+#### H4: Animation leads to object constancy

+We hypothesize that animated transitions will support the reader through object constancy.

+#### H5: Animation highlights characters

 Animated transitions will focus the reader on the characters the author intended because it attracts attention (see section [-@sec:attract-attention]).
 This will lead them to more often interpret the relationship between the charts as the author intended and to talk about the characters the author wants.

-#### H4: Object constancy

-Animated transitions will support object constancy in situations where only one of the charts is shown at a time.
-The effect will vanish when both charts are shown at the same time.

-#### H5: Engagement
+#### H6: Animation leads to higher engagement

 Readers will be more engaged by the visualizations with animated transitions.